destaalemu/github-pd-Project/Documentation.md

 What is kops?
 ================================================================
 We like to think of it as kubectl for clusters
-Easiest way to get a productpd grade Kubernetes cluster up and running kops helps you create, destroy, upgrade and maintain productpd-grade, highly available,Kubernetes clusters from the command line
+Easiest way to get a production grade Kubernetes cluster up and running kops helps you create, destroy, upgrade and maintain productpd-grade, highly available,Kubernetes clusters from the command line
 AWS (Amazon Web Services) is currently officially supported

 ================================================================
 What we need to get started ?
 ================================================================
- - An S3 bucket required to store kops sesspds state
+ - An S3 bucket required to store kops sessions state
  - To run kops, an EC2 Instance is required
  - kops does create/manage EC2 Instances(Kube Master and Nodes),IAM Roles (for Kube Master and Nodes), Route53
  - IAM Role with FUllAccess to EC2 || S3 || IAM || Route53 || VPC